vigetlabs/prestotype/docs/more-options.md

 ### PHP

 PHP is incredibly easy to jump right into and sprinkle partials, variables, and reusable functionality into.
-It's also fairly ubiquitous and easy to serve (use [Mamp](http://www.mamp.info/en/) on your own machine, and clients.viget.com to share).
+It's also fairly ubiquitous and easy to serve (use [Mamp](http://www.mamp.info/en/) on your own machine, and a PHP-enabled server to share).
 The most appealing thing about PHP is that you can just rename a file from `.html` to `.php` and start working, making it a fast and easy way to enhance your prototypes.

 ### Rendered output